UCSF-CBI/c4/docs/scheduler/submit-jobs.md

 # Submit Jobs

 There are two basic modes for doing work on Slurm, batch and interactive.
-Batch jobs are submitted to the scheduler and run at a later time.
-[Interactive jobs] happen in real time.
-The relevant Slurm commands are `sbatch` for batch jobs, `srun` for interactive jobs, and `salloc` for allocating resources and then running `srun` tasks within the allocation.
+Batch jobs are submitted to the scheduler and run when there is an available slot.
+[Interactive jobs] works similarly with the difference that we get an interactive shell when the job launches.

 ## Submit a script to run in batch mode